 Address: 17102 E Ave.
 J, Lancaster, CA 93535

 Saddleback Butte State Park is a granite mountaintop that reaches into the sky over the Antelope Valley.
-Located about 15 minutes east of downtown Lancaster, this unique park offers miles of hiking trails and fantastic, sweeping views.
+Located 15 minutes east of downtown Lancaster, this unique park offers miles of hiking trails and sweeping views.
 If you like to hike, Saddleback Butte State Park is a must.

 This popular tourist attraction in Lancaster will introduce you to the native Joshua Trees woodlands along with a variety of animals and plants that were once found throughout the region.
 The scenic beauty of this high desert mountain is sure to entertain and invigorate you as you hike the 2.5-mile trail to the peak.

 Visiting in the spring or fall would be best, as summer temperatures reach upwards of 115°.
 Springtime is the most beautiful season here, with wildflowers all around.
 Target this hike between February and May for the best flowers.

 The fall offers cooler temperatures, making the hike pleasant.
 It’s possible to hike here in the winter, though it can be cold.
 Occasional snowfall and freezing temperatures can cause the hike treacherous.
 Late spring and summer hikers should know their surroundings as rattlesnakes are in the area.
 Take lots of water and have fun!

 7. See a show at the Lancaster Performing Arts Center (LPAC)

 Address: 750 W Lancaster Boulevard, Lancaster, CA 93534